Findlay, Ohio: Public library

 The city has the main branch of the Findlay-Hancock County Public Library.
 The library was established on April 16, 1888, and was originally housed in the Hancock County Courthouse basement until it was able to move into an old post office building in 1935.
 The main library building was renovated in 1991, and again in 2009 after a major flood.
 The library announced in March 2019 it would end the process of charging late fees.

+Infrastructure

 Transportation

-Findlay Airport does not have regularly scheduled passenger flights.
+Findlay Airport is located 2 nmi south-southwest of Findlay's central business district.

-Interstate 75, US 68, and US 224 are major highways that pass through the city.
+Interstate 75, US 68 (northern terminus), and US 224 are major highways that pass through the city.
 State routes in the city of Findlay include: Ohio State Route 12, Ohio State Route 15, Ohio State Route 568, and Ohio State Route 37.

 Historically, the Baltimore & Ohio, the New York Central, and the Nickel Plate Road operated passenger train service through Findlay.
 The last trains were the Nickel Plate's St. Louis–Muncie–Cleveland trains (#9, Blue Arrow westbound and #10, Blue Dart eastbound).
 These trains ended in 1959.